 and live from her efforts and make a space where the pain has been to create a

-Welcome to Butterfly Dreams Abuse Recovery YOU JUST TOOK THE VERY FIRST STEP IN REBUILDING YOUR LIFE OR HELPING SOMEONE BEGIN THEIR OWN HEALING JOURNEY!!
+YOU JUST TOOK THE VERY FIRST STEP IN REBUILDING YOUR LIFE OR HELPING ANOTHER WOUNDED SOUL BEGIN THEIR OWN HEALING JOURNEY!!

-Do you know there are presently about 50 million survivors of Child Sexual Abuse in our society today?
-Do you know that at this very moment, every moment of every day, there is a proven statistical (1 in 3) children who are being harmed in some form?
-You can check the facts yourself through our published report here - Child Maltreatment Report 2011 What you find here & by talking w/ 'Trish' and the team will help you begin changing this ugly reality right this very moment.
-Scroll through the pages and see how this site can and will change your thoughts about abuse & violence within our homes and communities.
+Did you know there are presently about 50 million survivors of Child Sexual Abuse in our society today?
+Did you know (1 in 3) children are being harmed in some form?
+You can check the facts yourself through our published report here - Child Maltreatment Report 2011 What you find throughout this site, or by listening to 'Trish' speak will empower & inspire you to be a voice in changing the impacts of the act of abuse, violence, or other form of harm.

 .Patricia, when I watched your video on YouTube, I found the courage to do as you had done and wrote my own book on incest, NO TEARS FOR MY FATHER.
 Your courage inspired me and I know all the work you are doing for victims like ourselves.
 I applaud your work and hope everyone gets behind you with donation.
 Big Hugs to you and Michael. http://www.vigaboland.com